-If testicular pain occurs as a result of an epididymitis(5), you should in any case consult a doctor / urologist at the next possible time to have the exact cause clarified by a doctor.
+If testicular pain occurs as a result of epididymitis(5), you should in any case consult a doctor/urologist at the next possible time to have the exact cause clarified by a doctor.
 Antibiotics and painkillers are often prescribed.
 It is very advisable to place the affected testicle high and to cool it slightly.
-Wear well supported and cleanly ventilated underwear to minimize unpleasant pulling on the spermatic cord.
+Wear well-supported and cleanly ventilated underwear to minimize unpleasant pulling on the spermatic cord.

 The best way to prevent testicular pain caused by epididymitis is to detect it early.
 If you experience pain while urinating, it is always advisable to consult a urologist.

 Left testicular pain caused by a varicose vein is one of the more harmless pain and diseases of the testicles.
 One also speaks of varicocele pain.
 The intensity of the pain is rarely as high as that caused by an acute contusion or a serious condition such as epididymitis.
 Nevertheless, these testicular pains can be very annoying and can appear acutely and disappear again.
-It´s also common known as testicular pain that comes and goes.
+It is also commonly known as testicular pain that comes and goes.
 If the pain is caused by a varicocele, it is therefore very advisable to start the treatment of varicocele early on to avoid varicocele surgery.
 In this way, the pain can normally be relieved within a few days to weeks (severe cases) and also disappear completely.
-Using proven working testicular pain home remedy for varicocele pain is always advidable in cases of varicoceles.
-The physical varicocele symptoms are for example a dull / light pulling in the testicle or a general feeling of heaviness of the left testicle.
+Using proven working testicular pain home remedies for varicocele pain is always advisable in cases of varicocele.
+The physical varicocele symptoms are for example a dull/light pulling in the testicle or a general feeling of heaviness of the left testicle.
 Learn more about the different treatment options here on our website and in the Varicocele Treatment guide.
-Very good results can be achieved especially by wearing suitable underwear.
+Very good results can be achieved, especially by wearing suitable underwear.
 You can also read the blog post about suitable clothing and underwear for varicocele.

 Do you also repeatedly have an unpleasant feeling of heaviness / pulling in the scrotum?
 Would you like to do something about it, but do not know how?
 Then read on now.